-When auditing the financial statements of a Small Entity an audit firm is not required to comply with the requirement in APB Ethical
+5 When auditing the financial statements of a Small Entity an audit firm is not required to comply with the requirement in Section 4 of Part B of the FRC Ethical Standard, paragraph 4.44, that an external independent quality control review is performed.

-&lt;sup>3 In cases where a scheme with more than 1,000 members has been in wind-up over a number of years, such a scheme does not qualify as a Small Entity, even where the remaining number of members falls below 1,000.
+2 In cases where a scheme with more than 1,000 members has been in wind-up over a number of years, such a scheme does not qualify as a Small Entity, even where the remaining number of members falls below 1,000.